nabhari/population-diversity-tool/README.md

 ## Data Source

-The dataset used in this project is from the paper:
+The original VCF files used in this project is from the paper:

 - Moore et al., "Conservation genomics of anadromous Atlantic salmon across its North American range: outlier loci identify the same patterns of population structure as neutral loci
 ," *Molecular Ecology*, 2014.
 [Link to Paper]( https://doi.org/10.1111/mec.12972)

-The data includes the allele frequency of multiple loci in 50 Atlantic salmon populations.
+The analyzed data includes the allele frequency of multiple loci in 50 Atlantic salmon populations.